The Great Southern Trendkill

-The Great Southern Trendkill is the eighth studio album by American heavy metal band Pantera, released on May 7, 1996, through East West Records.
-It reached number 4 on the Billboard 200 chart, and stayed on the chart for 16 weeks.
-During the album's production, Phil Anselmo recorded the vocals alone at Trent Reznor's Nothing Studios in New Orleans while Dimebag Darrell, Rex Brown, and Vinnie Paul recorded the music at Chasin Jason Studios in Dalworthington Gardens.
-This would be the Pantera's last studio album to be produced by Terry Date, who had worked with the band since Cowboys from Hell (1990).
+The Great Southern Trendkill is the eighth studio album by American heavy metal band Pantera, released on May 7, 1996, through Elektra Records and East West Records.
+It reached number 4 on the Billboard 200 chart and stayed on the chart for 16 weeks.
+During the album's production, Phil Anselmo recorded the vocals alone at Trent Reznor's Nothing Studios in New Orleans, while Dimebag Darrell, Rex Brown, and Vinnie Paul recorded the music at Chasin Jason Studios in Dalworthington Gardens.
+This would be Pantera's last studio album to be produced by Terry Date, who had worked with the band since Cowboys from Hell (1990).

 Content

 "Floods", the album's longest song, contains a guitar solo considered by many to be Dimebag Darrell's finest.
-Guitar World magazine voted it as the 32nd greatest guitar solo of all-time, Darrell's highest-ranking of three solos to make the list (the other two being his solos from "Cemetery Gates", ranked 35th, and "Walk", ranked 57th).
+Guitar World magazine voted it as the 32nd greatest guitar solo of all-time, Darrell's highest ranking of three solos to make the list (the other two being his solos from "Cemetery Gates", ranked 35th, and "Walk", ranked 57th).

 "10's" appears in the English dub of Dragon Ball Z: Broly – The Legendary Super Saiyan.

 The album is available as downloadable content for the video game Rock Band, with the exception of "Suicide Note Pt.
 I".

 Music and lyrics

-Considered Pantera's most aggressive album, The Great Southern Trendkill is known for featuring much screaming, most notably on "Suicide Note Pt.
-II" and "The Great Southern Trendkill" while also featuring some of the fastest tempos and most down-tuned guitars ("The Underground in America" and "(Reprise) Sandblasted Skin" were played in A=425Hz standard D tuning, with the 6th string tuned to a low G.) that the band ever recorded.
-It also has a more experimental nature, such as the acoustic guitars and ballads.
+Considered Pantera's most aggressive album, the album features elements of thrash metal and death metal, but is mostly considered a groove metal album overall.
+The Great Southern Trendkill is known for featuring much screaming, most notably on "Suicide Note Pt.
+II" and "The Great Southern Trendkill" while also featuring some of the fastest tempos and most down-tuned guitars: "The Underground in America" and "(Reprise) Sandblasted Skin", in particular, were played in A=425 Hz standard D tuning, with the 6th string tuned to a low G. It also has a more experimental nature, such as the acoustic guitars and ballads.

-Unlike Pantera's first three major label albums, the vocals are often double-tracked and layered to create a more "demonic" effect.
+Like Pantera's previous album, Far Beyond Driven, the vocals are often double-tracked and layered.
 An example of this can be heard in the chorus of "13 Steps to Nowhere", when Phil Anselmo's singing voice is backed up by high-pitched screaming, done by Seth Putnam of the band Anal Cunt.
 Screams done by Anselmo on the song "The Great Southern Trendkill" were compared to Putnam.

 The lyrical themes on The Great Southern Trendkill include drugs, a flood that ends mankind, finding deeper meaning, anger, and the media.
-The album features elements of thrash metal and death metal, but is mostly considered a groove metal album overall.